mv4zz/mkz-tool/README.md

 ‎ ‎
 ‎ ‎
 # requirements 📜
 - Windows 11 operating system
+- Latest Python Version
 ‎ ‎
 ‎ ‎
 ‎ ‎
 # installation 📖
+- download python (latest version)
+- once downloaded, use the wizard to guide you and properly install it to PATH.
-- go to main page of this script and press code, download as zip.
+- after, go to main page of this script and press code, download as zip.
 - once downloaded, unzip
 - run .bat
 - wait for libaries to install